census-instrumentation/opencensus-go/README.md

-# Go stats collection libraries
+# OpenCensus Libraries for Go

 [![Build Status][travis-image]][travis-url] [![GoDoc][godoc-image]][godoc-url]

+Opencensus-go is a Go implementation of OpenCensus, a toolkit for collecting application performance and behavior monitoring data.
+Currently it consists of three major APIs: tags, stats, and tracing.

-This is still at a very early stage of development and a lot of the API calls are in the process of being changed and might break your code in hte future.
+This project is still at a very early stage of development and a lot of the API calls are in the process of being changed and might break your code in hte future.

 [travis-image]: https://travis-ci.org/census-instrumentation/opencensus-go.svg?branch=master
 [travis-url]: https://travis-ci.org/census-instrumentation/opencensus-go
 [godoc-image]: https://godoc.org/github.com/census-instrumentation/opencensus-go?status.svg
 [godoc-url]: https://godoc.org/github.com/census-instrumentation/opencensus-go

-# Go stats core library
-The Go implementation of opencensus.
 TODO: add a link to the language independent opencensus doc when it is available.

 ## Installation